durffy/UMLHero/Design/UseCases.md

 ## Title: Read User Stories
 Actor: Designer
 Senario: The designer wants to review the user stories, they navigate to the user story section of the project and view the list of user stories

+# Title: Update User Stories
+Actor: Designer
+Senario: the designer needs to modify a user story, they navigate to the use story and edit it.